ShiyuFan0820/CSLearningNote/BasicLearning/Basic_3_Class.md

 This process just exactly like how `class` works in python.
 Creating the information spreadhseet template is like calling the function `class` to define a class, the attributes like student name, student ID, gender, nationality, telephone number ect. is called `member variables`, this is also the constructor of class.
 Giving every student a spreasheet is called creating objects, also called instance in python, and filling out the information is called assigning attributes to the objects, we can define some functions to access and process the collected data, these functionalities is call `member methods`.

-By using `class` in python, we can organise and structure data in a single unit, reduce duplication.

 ### How to Use Class in Python?

 1. Creating class by calling the keyword `class`: